noamross/gam-mvn-missing/README.md

 zero and for the rows with missing data, the zero-intercept model is very good at estimating a zero value!

+But the terms with `by=` seem to have variances estimated as if the had all the values, rather than the few non-missing values.
+Is there a way to let the smooth know that it’s `n` value is 30 rather than 300?
+This seems like it might be able to be done by modifying the penalty matrix somehow.

 One option for getting around this could be, instead of replacing the missing values with zeros, replacing them with random values with the same variance as the non-missing values.
 However, this would change the